freesmartphone/freesmartphone.github.io/docs/specs/org.freesmartphone.Device.IdleNotifier.md

 ***Parameters:****

 <i>s: status</i>
 The idle status.
-See <a href="specs/org.freesmartphone.Device.IdleNotifier/#GetState">GetState</a> for valid values.
+See [GetState](specs/org.freesmartphone.Device.IdleNotifier.GetState)</a> for valid values.